Root Canal in Omaha, NE

 During the first appointment, we thoroughly numb your mouth and place a rubber dam around the infected tooth to isolate and help keep it dry.
 To get to the infected area, we make an opening through the top of the tooth down into the pulp chamber.
 We use tiny instruments called dental files to carefully remove the infected tissue and bacteria.
 These files also shape the root canals to receive a filling material.
 Then, we place medication in the root canals to kill any remaining bacteria that caused the infection and place a temporary filling or crown to protect the tooth.

-Root Canal Infographic | Omaha, NE
+Root Canal Treatment in Bellevue NE

 During the second appointment, we remove the temporary filling or crown and clean out the remaining infected tissue.
 We may need to take X-rays to be sure all the infected pulp is removed.
 We then fill the root canals with a sealer paste and a filling material to complete the project.